• what is a TV promo? A reintroduction

 Apple Final Cut Pro X (Mac)

-• fantastically awesome and highly affordable editing system;
+• fantastically awesome and highly affordable (in the long run) editing system;

 • super easy to learn;

-• powerful with many features Avid doesnt have;
+• powerful with many features the leaders don’t have;

-• doesnt play nicely with its own audio stablemate Logic Pro X.
+• doesn’t play nicely with its own audio stablemate Logic Pro X or motion design platform Motion;

-Final Cut became the whipping boy of the industry who (rightly) couldn’t believe Apple would crap on the loyal pro customers who invested so much time and money into the last versions Final Cut [7] & Final Cut Server; the same customers who helped keep the company solvent through its darkest years.
+Final Cut became the whipping boy of the industry who (rightly) couldn’t believe Apple would crap on the loyal pro customer base who invested so much time and money into the last versions Final Cut [7] & Final Cut Server.
+Inhale deeply through your nose, and you can still catch a whiff of the stench over two decades later.

 Blackmagic DaVinci Resolve (Mac)